Automatic language translation

 d) if the offender has applied for the order to be revoked.

-When deciding if revocation of the order is the most appropriate response to the breach, the SPA must choose an effective date of revocation and identify the conditions on the ICO the offender has breached.
+When deciding if revocation of the order is the most appropriate response to the breach, the Authority must choose an effective date of revocation and identify the conditions on the ICO the offender has breached.

-A warrant for an offender’s arrest and return to custody is then created by the Secretariat, signed, and forwarded to NSW Police for placement on their system.
-This warrant stays on the COPS system until the offenders is arrested and returned to prison.
+A warrant for an offender’s arrest and return to custody is then created by the Secretariat which is signed and forwarded to NSW Police for placement on their COPS system.
+T

 The warrant will outline the: